isc-projects/kea/doc/sphinx/arm/stats.rst

 The ``statistic-get-all`` Command
 ---------------------------------

-The ``statistic-get-all`` command retrieves all statistics recorded.
+The :isccmd:`statistic-get-all` command retrieves all statistics recorded.
 An example command may look like this:

 ::